27th New Zealand Parliament: 1943 general election

 The 1943 general election was held on Friday, 24 September in the Māori electorates and on Saturday, 25 September in the general electorates, respectively.
 A total of 80 MPs were elected; 48 represented North Island electorates, 28 represented South Island electorates, and the remaining four represented Māori electorates.
 1,021,034 civilian voters were enrolled and the official turnout at the election was 82.8%.
 In addition, 92,934 military votes were cast.

 Sessions

 The 27th Parliament sat for three sessions, and was prorogued on 4 November 1946.
 The twenty-seventh parliament absent-mindedly increased its own life in 1946 when it was forgotten that because of the 24 to 25 September election in 1943 its three years of life ended on 11 October.
-The House sat to wind up the session without transacting any business on the following day and it was not dissolved until 4 November 1946 for election on 26 and 27 November.
+The House convened to conclude the session on the subsequent day, but no business was conducted.
+It remained undissolved until 4 November 1946. for election on 26 and 27 November.